vkhazin/gkeintro-courseware/stateful-workloads/lab-stateful-set.md

    --num-nodes 3 --enable-ip-alias --zone $my_zone
 ```
 1. Once the cluster is ready, select `Connect` link to initiate Cloud Shell to work with `kubectl`
-1. Switch to a full screen mode and open an editor
+1. Switch to a full screen mode and open an editor as well
 1. Create a new file `stateful-set.yml` with the following content:
   ```
   apiVersion: v1